nshkrdotcom/synapse/docs/docs2/error_handling.md

-Okay, let's focus on concurrency and fault tolerance, ensuring our Axon system behaves correctly under load and gracefully handles errors, especially agent process failures.
+Okay, let's focus on concurrency and fault tolerance, ensuring our Synapse system behaves correctly under load and gracefully handles errors, especially agent process failures.

 **1. Concurrency Testing:**

-**Goal:** Verify that Axon can handle multiple concurrent requests to different agents and to the same agent without issues like data corruption, race conditions, or deadlocks.
+**Goal:** Verify that Synapse can handle multiple concurrent requests to different agents and to the same agent without issues like data corruption, race conditions, or deadlocks.

 **Approach:**